Although the UK formally leaves the EU on 31 January, you're unlikely to see any changes at home or while on holiday this year.

 Political certainty will likely be good news for those looking to sell property.

-Meanwhile, the base rate is likely to stay the same or could be cut further to keep inflation low as the UK leaves the EU.
+Meanwhile, the is likely to stay the same or could be cut further to keep inflation low as the UK leaves the EU.
 This will be good news for borrowers but means savers will continue to struggle to find a decent savings account.

 However the future is less clear for those moving abroad after the 31 January.
 The government plans to extend the reciprocal arrangements to new retirees but this is not yet set in stone.